Deployment

 Best Practices

-1. Test locally before deploying — run maravilla build and maravilla preview to verify your production build
+1. Test locally before deploying — run npm run build (your framework’s build, which invokes the Maravilla adapter) and then maravilla preview to verify your production build

 2. Use pipelines for team projects — add tests and linting as gates before deployment